 To assess the potential impact on competitiveness of projects, the Bank looks at the relative improvement in the company's performance compared to a no-project situation.
 The relative impact on the company or on the business sector is compared to similar projects in similar sectors.
 To properly gauge the expected benefits of the project, NIB also assesses the implementation risk, the risk that the project's full potential will not be realised.

-The environment is another pillar of the Bank's mandate.
+The environment is another pillar of the Bank's mission.
 It means that NIB provides loans and guarantees for projects that prevent and treat pollution.
 When the Bank evaluates the environmental impact of a project, it considers the following questions:

 To achieve a positive environmental impact rating the project must be in compliance with NIB's Sustainability Policy and Guidelines as well as relevant national legislation.
 A direct positive environmental net impact requires a quantitative assessment.